 Austrian Citizen Service at the Austrian Foreign Ministry in Vienna: +43 501150 4411 at any time 24/7.

-If you seek advice on legal or medical matters, you may also contact the Embassy's legal adviser or its physician (please inquire regarding possible fees before services are tendered):
+If you seek advice on legal or medical matters, you may also contact the Embassy's legal advisors (please inquire regarding possible fees before services are tendered):

 If you (an Austrian citizen) are arrested by US police and taken into custody, insist on the police notifying the Embassy (the USA have entered into an international agreement which gives foreign citizens the right to contact their embassy or consulate).
-The Embassy can then help you notify your family and friends (in Austria) and find an attorney (here in the US).
-Furthermore, consular officials have the right to visit you in prison and to write letters to you.
+The Embassy can then help you notify your family and friends and find an attorney.
+Furthermore, consular officials have the right to visit you in prison and to communicate with you.

 The Embassy, however, is not authorized to represent you or act on your behalf in legal matters before a court or any other legal institution.